Installing Cilium

 Configure CNI

-Prepare CNI configuration ConfigMap cni-config.yaml for Cilium:
+Prepare the CNI configuration ConfigMap cni-config.yaml for Cilium:

 apiVersion: v1